BinaryStudioAcademy/bsa-2019-depot/README.md

 GOOGLE_SCOPE = https://www.googleapis.com/auth/userinfo.email # default. has to be changed to google scope if it is different
 ```

+###Git Repository
+We are working with git server using [nodegit](https://www.nodegit.org/).
+To create a git server use a special route(/repo).
+Git server doens't need to be runned.
+You can work with it as a usual git repository.

 ### Branches

 In this project we follow with [Pull Request process](https://help.github.com/en/articles/about-pull-requests).
 Two main branches are protected with a [Github branch protection rules](https://help.github.com/en/articles/defining-the-mergeability-of-pull-requests):